 Note: UPSC Prelims Paper 1 marks will be counted to determine the merit list, whereas the CSAT Paper 2 will be of qualifying in nature (33% marks required).

 UPSC Prelims Exam

 General Studies- Paper-2 (CSAT)

-The UPSC Mains Exam consists of two types of papers - qualifying papers and merit.
+The UPSC Mains Exam consists of two types: qualifying papers and merit.

-- Paper A & B is of Qualifying in Nature (25%, i.e., 75 marks required) whereas marks of Papers 1 to 7 of the UPSC Mains exam will be counted to determine the final order of merit.
+- Papers A & B are of Qualifying in Nature (25%, i.e., 75 marks required), whereas marks of Papers 1 to 7 of the Mains exam will be counted to determine the final order of merit.